Millett Field: Professional baseball era (1908–1949)

-An official grand opening took place on May 9, 1908, with a parade and a baseball game between the city of Chehalis and Centralia.
+An official grand opening took place on May 9, 1908, with a parade and two baseball games between the city of Chehalis and Centralia.
+A grandstand had been built but a roof had not yet been constructed over the bleacher section.
 The dedication was declared a public holiday in the city.
 In 1910, the field became host to the Chehalis Gophers baseball team after the establishment of the Class D level Washington State League minor league.
-The team would finish second in the six-team league, led by retired Chicago White Sox ballplayer, Fielder Jones.
-The team would be named the "Proteges" in 1911, finishing second.
+The team finished second in the six-team league, led by retired Chicago White Sox ballplayer, Fielder Jones.
+The team was named the "Proteges" in 1911, finishing second.
+Before the opening game against Centralia at Millett Field, the city shut down and a large parade was held.
 The 1912 season featured the team as the "Farmers", winning the Washington State League championship by ending the season in 1st place.
 The city, and the ballfield, has not hosted another minor league team since.
+A six-team league was attempted in 1914 but did not materialize.
+For the remainder of the 1910s, the field was used primarily by the school district and by 1919 the city's park commissioner, prominent Chehalis funeral businessman L.J.
+Sticklin, remarked that "the days of minor league baseball are apparently passed".

-The ballpark would host the Timber League beginning in 1924, an independent and semi-pro baseball circuit that prior to its incorporation went under other monikers, such as the Southwest Washington League and the Lumber League.
+The ballpark hosted the Timber League beginning in 1924, an independent and semi-pro baseball circuit that prior to its incorporation went under other monikers, such as the Southwest Washington League and the Lumber League.
 These semi-pro leagues began in the 1910s after the loss of the city's minor league team; the Timber League lasted until 1949.
-The Chehalis baseball teams would be named after various mascots during this time, most notably, "Moose".
+The first Chehalis Timber League baseball team, a reorganized club from Kelso during the 1926 mid-season, was known as the Timber Wolves; future teams were named after various mascots during this time, most notably, "Moose".
+Organized team competitions included the Chehalis Twilight Baseball league, the American Legion league, and a Chehalis Softball league.
+The largest recorded crowd at the field during this period was a Chehalis Bearcats football win over Hoquiam in an annual Armistice Day game in 1929.